Rali0s/MONARCH/README.md

 python killchain_cli.py
 ```

 The dashboard auto-resizes the terminal to a wide/tall layout where supported.
-From the main menu you can:
+From the main menu you get a DOS-style header,
+two-column stage table, and a command prompt that feels like MSFConsole.
+Core commands:

-- Enter a stage number to view Kill Chain details.
+- Enter `1-7` to view a Kill Chain stage.
 - Type `d` to enter the Markdown browser for `ops_docs/`.
+- Type `h` to toggle the inline help block if you want more screen real estate.
 - Type `q` or press `Ctrl+C` to exit gracefully.

 ### Markdown browser controls